akaliutau/python-recipes/README.md

 ## A microservice built with the help of Nameko framework

-This simple echo microservice is built using a sophisticated (but simple in use) framework - Nameko, RPC connectivity and Redis store as a persistence layer
+This is a simple echo microservice is built using a sophisticated (but simple in use) framework - Nameko, RPC connectivity and Redis Data Store as a persistence layer

 1) start Docker using configuration specified in Dockerfile